ethereumeg/docs/src/content/docs/en/founders.md

 The founding gardeners are group of passionate people who joined in the [pre-genesis phase](/en/bootstrapping) and helped shape & bootstrap *Ethereum Event Gardeners* basic visions and directions.

+The power of the founding gardeners is only temporary, it will serve as a sort of safety brake until the community is sufficiently decentralized.
+Its power and influence should progressively decrease until it becomes just an advisory body.
+Our interest is to form an open and inclusive community, not to form elite groups.

 ## Founders list
 Here's a list of the founding gardeners (in alphabetical order):